 You can now omit the first column of the Kanban board and get a more meaningful CFD chart.
 (The first column often represents the long backlog of items a team is working on, but not the items actively on the kanban board.)

 To do this, select "Edit" from the CFD chart, and then uncheck the "include first column" checkbox.
-(And note that for all existing backlogs/CFD charts, this box will be checked by default.)
+(And note that for all existing backlogs/CFD charts, this box is checked by default.)

 We are very excited to provide built-in support for the Scale Agile Framework (SAFe) using our existing Scrum, Agile, and CMMI templates.